Medical expert of the article

 Preparation

-- clarifies allergy status;
+- clarifies the allergy status;

-- gets information about the medications you take;
+- receives information about the medications taken;

-Technique of the lymph node biopsy
+Technique lymph node biopsy

-After taking the required amount of biological material, the puncture area is treated with antiseptic.
+After taking the required amount of biological material, the puncture area is treated with an antiseptic.
 It may be recommended to apply a cold dry compress for half an hour.

-If it is necessary to take a biopsy from a deep node, general anesthesia may be required.
-In such a situation, the patient does not go home after the diagnosis, but stays in the clinic - from several hours to 1-2 days.
+If a biopsy is required from a deeply located node, general anesthesia may be required.
+In such a situation, the patient does not go home after diagnosis, but remains in the clinic - from several hours to 1-2 days.

 How is a lymph node biopsy performed?

-- A retroperitoneal lymph node biopsy is appropriate in malignant processes of the male and female genitalia.
-Approximately 30% of patients already in the first stage of cancer have microscopic metastases in the lymph nodes that cannot be detected by CT or markers.
-Biopsies are usually taken from the side where the primary tumor site was located.
+- Retroperitoneal lymph node biopsy is appropriate for malignant processes of the male and female reproductive system.
+Approximately 30% of patients already at the first stage of cancer have microscopic metastases in the lymph nodes, which cannot be determined using computed tomography or markers.
+Biopsy is usually performed on the side where the primary tumor was located.
 The procedure is usually performed as part of a retroperitoneal lymphadenectomy.

 Types of biopsies

-The recovery period after such an intervention is faster and more comfortable for the patient.
-[2]
+The recovery period after such an intervention is faster and more comfortable for the patient. [ 2 ]

 Contraindications to the procedure

-- platelet count below 60,000 per μL;
+- platelet level below 60 thousand per µl;

-- hemoglobin level is less than 90 g/liter;
+- hemoglobin level less than 90 g/liter;

 - INR greater than 1.5;